5 Reasons to Study Psychology in High School

 2. Psychology imparts practical skills

 Psychology can also impart many practical skills that can make our lives easier.
 For example, understanding how the brain works and processes information can help us to form healthy study habits.
 Learning about the psychology of eating disorders and body dysmorphia can give parents tools to help develop children’s positive self-image and a healthy relationship with food.
 Learning about group psychology (how people behave in groups) can aid parents and teachers in classroom management.
-There’s all sorts of practical applications of psychology study!
+There are all sorts of practical applications of psychology study!

 3. Psychology appeals to many learning styles